Modeling a nanocantilever based biosensor using a stochastically perturbed harmonic oscillator: Introduction

 \section{Introduction}

 Biosensors are composite devices consisting of biological sensing elements and transducer systems.
 The working principle of these devices involves the binding of the desired analyte to the biorecognition element fixed on a suitable support matrix connected to a transducer.
-The binding of analytes cause changes in physical or chemical properties of bioreceptive elements together with a support matrix, which can then be sensed by a transducer to generate an electrical signal.
-This generated signal quantifies the amount of analyte deposited.
-Classification of biosensors can be based on either their biorecognition mechanisms or on the methodology of signal transduction~\cite{Kumar}.
+The binding of analytes causes changes in the physical and/or chemical properties of the bioreceptive elements together with the support matrix, which can then be sensed by a transducer to generate an electrical signal.
+This generated signal quantifies the amount of analyte deposited on the system.
+Classification of biosensors can be based on either biorecognition mechanisms or the methodology of signal transduction\cite{Kumar}.

-Nanobiosensors utilizing nanocantilevers can provide extreme sensitivity in the detection of biomolecules (analytes) down to a single-molecule level.
-Detecting particular biomolecules can help biomedical researchers recognize pathogens and diseases during clinical monitoring.
-Like many other detectors, nanoscale biosensors are characterized by a quantity called the dynamic range.
-The dynamic range is characterized by two extreme points starting at the minimum detection limit for detecting mass concentration (intrinsic to the detector) to the upper limit when saturation occurs in the detector~\cite{Bellan}.
+Nanobiosensors utilizing nanocantilevers can provide extreme sensitivity in the detection of biomolecules (analytes) down to a single-particle level\cite{Baselt,Ekinci}.
+Detecting particular biomolecules can help researchers to recognize pathogens and diseases during clinical monitoring.
+Like many other detectors, nanoscale biosensors are characterized by a quantity called the \emph{dynamic range}, determined by the minimum mass detection limit to the saturation limit in the detector\cite{Bellan,Ekinci}.

-Nanocantilever based biosensors are based on the mechanical motion of cantilevers.
-A cantilever is an oscillating mechanical device whose mass continually changes as biological analytes attach to it.
-The attachment of analytes leads to a change in the device's resonant frequency.
-The amount of mass deposited on such detectors can be estimated by measuring the shift in frequency of the resonator.
-These detectors possess high sensitivity because their intrinsic mass is small but the sticking of analyte molecules causes significant mass change and hence produces a very large change in frequency.
-The quality factor of such nanodevices is also large and that further adds to their sensitivity of detection~\cite{Bellan,Fritz}.
+Nanocantilever biosensors are based on the mechanical motion of cantilevers.
+A cantilever-based biosensor works as a tiny mechanical device whose mass continually changes as biological analytes attach to it.
+The attachment of analytes leads to a change in the resonant frequency of the device.
+The amount of mass deposited on such detectors can be estimated by measuring the shift in the resonance frequency of the resonator.
+These detectors possess high sensitivity because of their intrinsic mass is small but the sticking of analyte molecules causes significant mass change and hence produces a very large change in the resonant frequency (typically in the range of 15 to 20 \%).
+The quality factor of such nanodevices is also large and that further adds to their sensitivity of detection\cite{Bellan,Fritz}.